redFrik/udk11-portable_sonification_projects/udk140417/README.md

 sensors
 =======

-let's make a list of different type of sensors / inputs / detectors.  then see [arduino playground](http://playground.arduino.cc/Main/InterfacingWithHardware#InputTOC).  and for more inspiration look at sensors category at for example [sparkfun](https://www.sparkfun.com/categories/23) or [adafruit](http://www.adafruit.com/category/35).
+let's make a list of different types of sensors / inputs / detectors.

+then see [arduino playground](http://playground.arduino.cc/Main/InterfacingWithHardware#InputTOC) for a great overview.  and for more inspiration look at sensors category at for example [sparkfun](https://www.sparkfun.com/categories/23) or [adafruit](http://www.adafruit.com/category/35).

 * [LDR](http://en.wikipedia.org/wiki/Photodetector) (aka light sensors or photodetectors - most often a light dependent resistors but can also be a photodiode / light sensitive transistor)
 * IR sensors (infra red light - you can find them in printers)